Stats

 Music industry

-• Performance rights revenues increased year-on-year by 4% to a total of $2.4bn, representing 9.4% of total revenues.
+• Performance rights revenues grew by 9.5% to a total of $2.7bn, representing 9.5% of total revenues.

 • 50% of top tracks played on radio and downloaded in Europe are American.